-Samsung has also managed to slim down the bezel even further this year.
-There’s hardly any bezel on the Galaxy Note 4 at all, making it ever-so-slightly less wide than the Note 3.
-This will make it slightly easier to handle, and the gently curved back also makes it fit more snugly for one-handed operation.
+Samsung's also managed to slim down the bezel even further this year.
+There’s hardly any bezel on the Galaxy Note 4 at all, making it ever so slightly narrower than the Note 3.
+This makes it a little easier to handle, and the gently curved back also makes it fit more snugly for one-handed operation.

-The texture on the back has been changed a little too.
+The texture on the back has been changed a little, too.
 While still essentially based on the texture of leather, it’s a bit less of an obvious copy this time.
-The cartoonish stitching of the Note 3, which is actually just a pattern embossed into plastic, has been binned in favour of something a bit lower-key, a bit classier.
+The cartoonish stitching of the Note 3, which is actually just a pattern embossed into the plastic, has been binned in favour of something a bit lower-key, a bit classier.

-The silhouette of the phone is a tiny bit different too, with a slightly boxier design.
-Samsung has gradually sharpened-up the Note series’s curves since it began in 2011, and we image it’s necessary to get the phone as small as possible while fitting in a gigantic screen.
+The silhouette of the phone is also a tiny bit different, with a boxier design.
+Samsung's gradually sharpened up the Note series’ curves since it began in 2011, presumably in an attempt to shave off some excess fat.

 The S Pen is, to a large extent, what the Note series is all about.
 However, the Samsung Galaxy Note 4 also benefits from a few other bells and whistles that hadn’t yet been made ‘standard’ across top Samsung phones last year when the Note 3 came out.